Pitmiddle

 Pitmiddle was a village in the Gowrie region of Perthshire, Scotland.
-It is now deserted, the last resident having left in 1938, with little evidence of its previous inhabitation.
+It is now deserted, the last resident having left in 1938, with little evidence of its previous habitation.
 Its history dates back to the 12th century, and it is now a scheduled monument.

 Etymology

 The earliest form of Pitmiddle's name was Petmeodhel (pet being a Pictish word meaning piece of land, while the origin of meodhel is unknown, but possibly means soft ground).